 Surface water flooding with this hazard rating could provide issues for access and egress of emergency service vehicles to the site.
 Safe access and egress will need to be demonstrated in the 1% AEP +40% climate change surface water event.
 Site drainage proposals should address the requirements for access routes, avoid impeding surface water flows and preserve the storage of surface water to avoid exacerbation of flood risk in the wider catchment.
 Dry Islands The site is not located on a dry island.
 Climate change Increased storm intensities due to climate change may increase the extent, depth, velocity, hazard, and frequency of both fluvial and surface water flooding.
-Fluvial The River Sowe hydraulic model was re-ran for the defended 1% AEP (+22%, +30% and +51%) and 0.1% AEP (+22%, +30% and +51%) climate change scenarios as part of this assessment.
-Flooding during these scenarios is not predicted to enter the site.
-Implications for the site Surface Water The latest climate change allowances have been applied to the Risk of Flooding from Surface Water map to indicate the impact on pluvial flood risk.
+Fluvial The River Sowe hydraulic model was re-ran for the defended 1% AEP (+22%, +30% and +51%) and 0.1% AEP (+22%, +30% and +51%) climate change predicted to enter the site.
+Surface Water The latest climate change allowances have been applied to the Risk of Elooding from Surface Water map to indicate the impact on pluvial flood Implications for the site Flooding from Surface Water map to Indicate the Impact on pluvial hood risk.
 Surface water flooding during the modelled 1% AEP +40% climate change event, is similar to the flooding predicted during the present day 0.1% AEP event with flooding to Smarts Road having a hazard rating of 'Danger for all'.
 When compared to the 1% AEP event, flooding during the 1% AEP +40% climate change surface water event, extends further across the across the southern border of the site.
 There is also an additional area of flooding at the south-eastern corner of the site.
-Depths of flooding at the end of the flow path (at the south-western corner) remain >1.2m.
+Depths of flooding at the end of the flow path (at the south-western corner) remain &gt;1.2m.
 Depths of flooding at the south-eastern corner could reach a maximum of 0.60m.
 The maximum velocity of the flow path remains up to 1m/s.
 The hazard rating of the flooding at the very south-western corner is 'Danger for all'.
+The maximum hazard rating of the additional areas of flooding is 'Danger for most'.
 Development proposals at the site must address the potential changes associated with climate change and be designed to be safe for the intended lifetime.
 The provisions for safe access and egress must also address the potential increase in severity and frequency of flooding.
-Requirements for drainage control and impact mitigation Broad-scale assessment of possible SuDS Geology & Soils Geology at the site consists of: Bedrock - Whitacre Member- Mudstone and Sandstone Superficial: Alluvium- Clay, silt, sand and gravel at the south-eastern corner of the site (the part extending to Rectory Drive) Thrussington Member- Diamicton at the remainder of the site Soils at the site consist of: Slowly permeable seasonally wet slightly acid but base-rich loamy and clayey soils (impeded drainage) SuDS
+Requirements for drainage control and impact mitigation Broad-scale assessment of possible SuDS Geology &amp; Soils Geology at the site consists of: Bedrock - Whitacre Member- Mudstone and Sandstone Superficial: Alluvium- Clay, silt, sand and gravel at the south-eastern corner of the site (the part extending to Rectory Drive) Thrussington Member- Diamicton at the remainder of the site Solls at the site consist of: Slowly permeable seasonally wet slightly acid but base-rich loamy and clayey soils (impeded drainage) SuDS